Project start date: 01/04/2024

 Indigenous ranger teams throughout Northern Australia protect wetlands from threats using various management actions (e.g. fencing, weeding, protective burning, monitoring, and knowledge sharing).
 Rangers are also challenged with measuring if these efforts are achieving their desired outcomes, that is, enhancing values or mitigating threats.

-Co-designed with Kimberley Indigenous ranger groups, the toolkit will be founded in indigenous aspirations for wetlands and draw upon Aboriginal and scientific knowledge in a multiple evidence-based approach.
+Co-designed with Kimberley Indigenous ranger groups, the toolkit is founded on Indigenous aspirations for wetlands and draws upon Aboriginal and scientific knowledge in a multiple evidence-based approach.

-This project is a collaboration between The University of Western Australia and Environs Kimberley, the peak environmental non-government organisation for the Kimberley.
+This project is a collaboration between The University of Western Australia, Environs Kimberley, the peak environmental non-government organisation for the Kimberley, and Kimberley Indigenous Ranger teams.

-Focusing on the Kimberley region as a case study, the project is consolidating research and collaborations that the project team (UWA and Environs Kimberley) and Kimberley rangers have been engaged in for over a decade with learnings for the broader community, government agencies and natural resource management groups.
+Focusing on the Kimberley region as a case study, the project is consolidating over a decade of research and collaborations between UWA, Environs Kimberley and Indigenous ranger teams, with learnings for the broader community, government agencies and natural resource management groups.

 Key research areas